 We combined customer ratings from Reviewcentre.com with an independent financial researcher's rating of the quality and comprehensiveness of the policies.
 Reviewcentre.com reviews are written by people who have bought with that insurer and experienced their customer service.
-Data gathered on 31st December 2015.

-Where are BUPA, AXA and Vitality?
+Where are BUPA and The Exeter?

 This is a helpful reminder not to rely just on brand when choosing health insurance but to research the help they offer.
 Using a health insurance comparison site like Activequote.com can save hours of shopping around; their site allows you to filter policies by price, features and even get free professional advice over the phone while you're using the site to help you choose.

 Use these links to skip directly to the relevant sections